Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

 While these spectra offer an initial view of how pH influences fluorescence, their normalization masks variations in absolute emission intensity.
-For this reason, we measured external quantum efficiency (Fig. \ref{fig:Fig3}g), since it accounts for light extraction efficiency\cite{Park_2024} and is therefore particularly relevant for assessing emission in solid-state devices\cite{liu_2017,song_2018, Jang_2020}.
-Here, a striking pH dependence emerges: EQE increases from $\sim0.5-1\%$ at pH 1 for both acid treatments and rises to nearly 5$\%$ at pH 7 for Lys with HCl (green plot) and at pH 7-10 for Lys with H$_2$SO$_4$ (purple plot), reflecting higher emission efficiency under low protonation.
+To address this, we measured external quantum efficiency (Fig. \ref{fig:Fig4}c), which accounts for light extraction efficiency\cite{Park_2024} and is therefore particularly relevant for assessing emission in solid-state devices\cite{liu_2017,song_2018, Jang_2020}.
+A clear pH dependence emerges: EQE increases from $\sim0.5-1\%$ at pH 1 for both acid treatments to nearly 5$\%$ at pH 7 for Lys with HCl (green plot) and at pH 7-10 for Lys with H$_2$SO$_4$ (purple plot), reflecting higher emission efficiency under low protonation.
 These trends are consistent with previous studies on solution-phase Lys aggregates, which linked protonation to fluorescence quenching\cite{stagi2022}.
 Notably, the two acids impart distinct efficiencies: with H$_2$SO$_4$, EQE increases from pH 1 to pH 7 and then plateaus at pH 10, whereas with HCl the efficiency peaks at pH 7 and declines at pH 10.
 This divergence underscores the additional role of the counterion, beyond protonation alone, in dictating aggregate structure and, consequently, solid‑state fluorescence efficiency.